scpedicini/glyph-shift/README.md

 # Overview

 Imagine yourself in the world of Blade Runner, a cyberpunk universe where nothing make any sense because everything is written in at least four completely different languages.
+Glyphshift is a browser extension that allows you to select various writing systems (such as morse or braille) - and it will replace random words on the page with their equivalents.
+This is useful for learning new alphabets or for fun.

 Does one of the following describe you?